 Hunt is biracial Asian and African American.
 He loves Filipino culture (and food), but his Filipina mother died when he was young, so his father has had more influence on him.
 He received a degree in Africana Studies from Brown and his career as a writer and comic has spotlighted issues of race.

-“I grew up in a house with a critical race theory law professor for a dad,” he says to explain his path in life.
+“Growing up Black and Filipino,” CJ insists, “I’ve always been interested in race.”
 However, his father disagrees.
-In one telling scene from the film, his father (Cecil Hunt II – CJ is III) insists, “there was a time in your life when you didn’t even know you were Black.”
-Then, Cecil II adds that his son tried everything to deny his Blackness, including changing his appearance.
+In one telling scene from the film, his father insists, “there was a time in your life when you didn’t even know you were Black.”
+Then, the elder Hunt adds that his son tried everything to deny his Blackness, including changing his appearance.
 It’s a cringe-inducing segment, but funny – and smart.
 Especially when the filmmaker captures his dad making pancakes using Aunt Jemima pancake mix, which Quaker Oats has announced will be renamed, without its portrayal of a Black woman that hearkens back to post-slavery days even after being modernized.

 “It’s something that we had in the house, and it is the thing that my dad does the best,” Hunt says.
 “Whenever you film with parents, you need to give them an activity, right, in order to have them open up,” Hunt says..
 “So I was like ‘hey why don’t you make pancakes?’
 And then it was like, Oh, this is actually kind of perfect, a little symbol in the background so all these things that are just sort of in the movie, take on this new relevance.”